 Key Metrics for Tracking Online Trust

 Measuring digital brand credibility requires tracking both quantitative and qualitative indicators.
 While credibility itself isn’t directly measurable, several metrics serve as reliable proxies for how your brand is perceived online.
+Importantly, trust and loyalty cannot be purchased—they are earned through ongoing positive interactions and consistent delivery on promises.

 Metric Type | Examples | What They Indicate |